jdai1/satsolver/report.md

 - unit_literals: list
 - lit2clause: dict[int, set(int)]

 While these data structures can be maintained with relatively low cost and speed up UP, PLE, and DLCS/DLIS, they must also be copied on every branching.
 However, the experimental results showed that the benefits introduced by these data structured outweighed the cost.
 This implementation produced a score of 2377.65s, with 6 unsolved CNF instances.

+## Additional Optimizations

-Unsure what exactly to do next, I profiled my code by tracking time spent in relevant functions, observing that my SAT Solver spent the largest amount of times performing unit propagation and copying data structures.
-To further optimize my code, I attempted an implementation of watched literals, which theoretically speeds up UP and removes the need for the copying of some data structures.
+Unsure what exactly to do next, I profiled my code by tracking time spent in relevant functions (using an in-program method as opposed to a CPU polling method like flamegrpahs), observing that my SAT Solver unsurprisingly spent the largest amount of times performing unit propagation and copying data structures.
+To further optimize my code, I attempted an augmentation of my existing python implementation with watched literals, which theoretically speeds up UP and removes the need for the copying of some data structures.

-## Watched Literals
+### Watched Literals

+In order to support efficient backtracking with watched literals, I scaled back PLE to run only during pre-processing rather than on every loop of my solver.
+I'm unsure if I simply engineered things incorrectly (I passed some instances comparably fast compared to the implementation without watched literals), but overall, this implementation scored consistently lower on multiple instances.

-## CDCL
+### CDCL

+I also tried a python CDCL implementation, following the MiniSat C++ implementation.
+It was very interesting to learn about in more detail, especially the method for picking learned clauses (e.g. using and implementing FirstUIP).
+However, after achieving a functioning implementation including FirstUIP, VSIDS, and watched literals (as verified by a subset of the input problems) but wihtout yet implementing random restarts or clause deletion, I realized, similar to the watched literals case, my implementation of CDCL was in general slower than my vanilla DPLL algorithm, which led me to think that there are likely bugs in my implementation slowing it down — and so I gave up on this and instead tried moving my implementation to Rust.

-## Python vs Rust
+### Python vs Rust

+Moving to Rust unsurprisingly became the 2nd major improvement of my algorithm.
+With compiler optimizations turned on (i.e. compiling in release mode), the Rust implementation completed specific instances up to 10 times faster than the Python implementation, for a total score of ~1602.
+With the exception of one instance, the 6 instances that remained unsolved in the time constraints were also unable to be solved by the Rust implementation.

+Some final optimizations I tried in Rust:
+- Using Vectors rather than HashSets and HashMaps: An optimization that took quite a bit of effort in restructuring my implementation, yet yielded worse scores than the hashing-based implementation.
+- Using FXHash: A drop-in replacement for HashMaps and HashSets in Rust that is a bit faster.
+Shaved off ~16 seconds across the 17 solved instances for a new score of ~1584.

+## Takeaways

+- Start in a high-performance language: The speed-ups are worth the PITA for coding in Rust (at least compared to a language like Python)
+- Have more conviction: I regret dropping my half-baked implementations of watched literals, and especially CDCL at the first signs of resistance.
+I think if I stuck with it a little more, there was definitely enough time that I could have figured something out, especially given that there's so many external resources specifically on implementing CDCL.

 Time spent: ~ 30 hours